Ocean View School District

-Ocean View School District is an elementary and middle school district located in Orange County, California, encompassing 13.18 miles.
-The District offices are located at 17200 Pinehurst Lane, Huntington Beach, CA 92647-5569.
-The Ocean View School District has a total of 17 preschool, elementary and middle school campuses in Huntington Beach, Fountain Valley, Midway City and Westminster.
-The Ocean View School District superintendent is Dr. Carol Hansen and the deputy superintendent is Dr. Michael Conroy.
+Ocean View School District is a Pre-K to 8 grade elementary and middle school district located in Orange County, California.
+The Ocean View School District operates preschools, elementary and middle schools campuses in Huntington Beach, Fountain Valley, Midway City and Westminster.

 Ocean View School District operates preschools, elementary schools and middle schools.
-High school students within the District go to the Huntington Beach Union High School District.
-Within the Ocean View School District are: two national Blue Ribbon Schools, thirteen California Distinguished Schools, six Title I Academic Achieving Schools, three Golden Bell Schools, and one NASA Explorer School.
+High school students within the district go to the Huntington Beach Union High School District.
+Within the Ocean View School District are: two national Blue Ribbon Schools, thirteen California Distinguished Schools, six Title I Academic Achieving Schools, three Golden Bell Schools, one Green Ribbon School, and one NASA Explorer School.

 History

 The Ocean View School District is one of the oldest school districts in Orange County, California.
 It was formed in 1874, twenty-four years after California became a state and fifteen years before the County of Orange separated from Los Angeles County, becoming a separate governmental entity.
 The original Ocean View School was constructed in 1886 on the southwest corner of Huntington Beach Boulevard (Beach Boulevard) and Smeltzer Avenue (Edinger Avenue) in what was known as the village of Smeltzer, now part of north Huntington Beach.
 Students were from the surrounding farm communities of Ocean View, Smeltzer and Wintersburg Village.

 The second Ocean View School was constructed in 1911, at Huntington Beach Boulevard (Beach Boulevard) and Wintersburg Road (Warner Avenue).
 Students moved from the original school to the new location at the beginning of 1912.
 The Ocean View Grammar School served as the only school in the Ocean View District until 1956.